microsoft/openjdk-proposals/ergonomics_profiles/readme.md

 1. Introduce the concept of ergonomics profiles.
 1. Introduce a new flag to select an ergonomic profile.
 1. Define existing heuristics and ergonomics as `shared`.
 1. Introduce a `dedicated` profile designed for systems where the JVM is the dominant process using the allocated resources, e.g., in a canonical container deployment scenario.
+The purpose of this profile is to utilize most of the resources allocated to the machine/container.
 1. Introduce an `auto` mode to automatically select between `dedicated` and `shared`.
 1. Expose the selected Garbage Collector's name and the selected Ergonomics Profile through RuntimeMXBean.